Teachers Change the World with Creative Strengths Spotting

 So often the problems that students manifest in class result from intense creative strengths lacking avenues for expression.
 In math, all Peter could do to use his strength was to doodle, but Mr. Matson’s brilliance was to give it a valid avenue for use, something connected to the task at hand in the classroom.

-On this page of t-shirts, you can see what strength each “problem behavior” might indicate.
+In the description of each strength in creative strengths spotter key, you can see what strength each “problem behavior” might indicate.

-Walt Disney (and so many others) had a similar experience as a kid.
+For example, Walt Disney (and so many others) was often misunderstood as a kid.
 As you can imagine, he had a keen sense of humor.
-His middle school principal let him pop into other classrooms to tell jokes.
-This was a less clever solution than Mr. Matson’s, but gave Walt a chance to use his humor during the school day without getting in trouble.
+Yet instead of identifying him as a troublemaker, his middle school principal understood that his humor was a top strength and sanctioned its use during the school day.
+He let him pop into other classrooms to tell jokes!
+This was a less clever solution than Mr. Matson’s, but it gave Walt a chance to use his humor during the school day without getting in trouble.

 When teachers are able to see through the lens of creative strengths, we begin to identify our students accurately.
 We begin to identify their possibility.
 When we’re willing to flip our thinking from deficit-based to creative strengths-based mindset, we can actually change the world–one student ripple effect at a time.